syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/lazy-load-grouping.md

 Lazy load grouping in Syncfusion Grid allows you to load and display grouped data efficiently by fetching only the required data on demand.
 This feature is useful when dealing with large datasets where loading all the data at once might affect performance.
 The Grid will render only the initial level caption rows in the collapsed state at grouping.
 The child rows of each caption will be fetched in on demand and render in the Grid when you expand the caption row.

-To enable this feature, need to set the [groupSettings.enableLazyLoading](../../api/grid/groupSettings/#enableLazyLoading) property to **true**.
+To enable this feature, need to set the [groupSettings->enableLazyLoading](../../api/grid/groupSettings/#enableLazyLoading) property to **true**.

-The following example demonstrates how to enable the lazy load grouping feature by setting `groupSettings.enableLazyLoading` property.
+The following example demonstrates how to enable the lazy load grouping feature by setting `groupSettings->enableLazyLoading` property.

 {% if page.publishingplatform == "typescript" %}